 Ida Panicelli, editor of Artforum for the last four and a half years, has resigned from the magazine.
 She will remain as contributing editor, but will begin to do more writing.
+In fact, she has just been named the new director of the Museum of Contemporary Art in Prato, Italy.
 She is being replaced by Jack Bankowsky, the associate editor.